 Curious just how far your dollar goes in Chula Vista?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to finding apartment rentals in Chula Vista if you don't want to spend more than $2,400/month on rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down apartment rentals in Chula Vista if you're on a budget of up to $1,800/month.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

 1551 Summerland St. (Otay Ranch)

 Listed at $1,701/month, this 670-square-foot one-bedroom, one-bathroom apartment is located at 1551 Summerland St.